 You wouldn’t try to sell a briefcase to a baby would you?
 In order to sell products and connect with customers, you have to know who your audience is—what they need and how your business can help.
 To get started with your Explore page strategy, think about the following questions:

 - What kinds of things interest them?

 - What are their own Instagram accounts like?

 - Who do they follow?

-While hashtags seem to be the cilantro of social media—people either love them or hate them—they are essential for marketers.
-Hashtags are the number one way you make your content discoverable and keep your Instagram images from getting lost in the flood of content.
+While Instagram hashtags seem to be the cilantro of social media—people either love them or hate them—they are essential for marketers.
+Hashtags are the number one way to make your content discoverable and keep your Instagram images from getting lost in the flood of content.